-In the event MCC's technology systems are down, you will be contacted/notified through your MCC student email address.
+In the event MCC's technology systems are down, you will be notified via your MCC student email address.
 Please note that all assignments and activities will be due on the date specified in the Instructor Plan, unless otherwise noted by the instructor.